Upgrading your build from Gradle 7.x to the latest

 Using Java lambdas as task actions

-When using a Java lambda to implement a task action, Gradle cannot track the implementation and the task will never be up-to-date of from the build cache.
+When using a Java lambda to implement a task action, Gradle cannot track the implementation and the task will never be up-to-date or served from the build cache.
 Since it is easy to add such a task action, using task actions implemented by Java lambdas is now deprecated.
 See Validation problems for more details how to fix the issue.

 Relying on equals for up-to-date checks is deprecated